-Our SENDCo works closely with the SEN Assessment Team at Swindon Borough Council to ensure that all involved in supporting particular students are working together to improve their learning, especially for students with EHCPs.
-We acknowledge the importance of transition arrangements for all students, but particularly for those with additional needs.
+Our experienced SENDCo has been at GWA since the opening of the school.
+We work closely with the SEN Assessment Team at Swindon Borough Council, external agencies, primary schools and parents/carers to ensure that all involved in supporting students with additional needs are working together to improve their learning, especially for students with EHCPs.
+We acknowledge the importance of transition arrangements for all students, but particularly for those who may need more time to adjust.
 GWA has quickly developed a reputation for caring and effective transition for all, one where GWA staff, Year 6 teachers, parents and other adults involved all contribute to a transition which has the learner at the heart of it.
 The aim is to ensure that all GWA teachers will be able to meet the need of each student from the first day that they teach them by having clear and useful information about the best way to address the need identified.

 The progress of students with Additional Needs remains a key focus when data is analysed so that appropriate individual or small-group interventions can be initiated or, of course, excellent progress celebrated.

 If you have any concerns you wish to raise regarding SEN please contact firstname.lastname@example.org